Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 No matter who you are — feline, canine, or human — colds have a way of sapping away your energy and leaving you feeling uncomfortably miserable.
 Your cat might not be able to whine about how they’re feeling, but they can certainly make their discomfort known, and we can’t even give them a bowl of ice cream to perk up their day.

 Do note, however, that you should never give human cold remedies to your cat.
+They usually contain harmful and even toxic substances for cats, such as paracetamol, that is lethal for cats if ingested.

 sad cat

-Image Credit: greghristov, Pixabay
+Image by: greghristov, Pixabay

 1. Humidifier